 ETFs have some unique benefits over stocks.
-The following are some of the pros to trading ETFs as a great alternative to trading individual stocks:
+Here are some of the pros to trading ETFs as an alternative to trading individual stocks.

-Consider, for example, the PowerShares Dynamic Semiconductors Fund Fund (PSI), the composition of which is shown in Table 1.
-As of September 2016, a total of 30 stocks represented the underlying portfolio of PSI.
-Of those, the largest percentage weighting of any individual stock was only 5.3 percent.
-Even if that company (KLA-Tencor Corp) had bad news that caused its stock to plummet overnight, the net effect on the price of the ETF would be minimal.
-By trading ETFs, you are automatically reducing your risk of damaging losses from overnight gaps (sessions in which the opening price of an ETF significantly varies from the previous day’s closing price).
+Consider, for example, the PowerShares Dynamic Semiconductors Fund (PSI), the composition of which is shown in the table below.
+As of December 2017, a total of 30 stocks represented the underlying portfolio of PSI.
+Of those, the largest percentage weighting of any individual stock was only 5.51%.
+Even if that company, Littelfuse Inc. (LFUS), had bad news that caused its stock to plummet overnight, the net effect on the price of the ETF would be minimal.
+By trading ETFs, you are automatically reducing your risk of damaging losses from overnight gaps (sessions in which the opening price of an ETF significantly varies from the previous day's closing price).

 That said, the ETF universe is vast and there are some ETFs that hold a small number of stocks and, as such, are more sensitive to the movements of individual stocks.
 Investors should be aware of an ETF's holdings before committing to a position.